 Dechlorinate the water and scrub the tank’s insides thoroughly to remove traces of algae or harmful build-up.

-Also, while you’re cleaning the tank, siphon out any waste that has settles on the substrate before it decomposes.
-This will keep harmful levels of ammonia, nitrite, and nitrate away from the water.
+Also, while cleaning the tank, siphon waste that has settled on the substrate before decomposition.
+This will keep harmful ammonia, nitrite, and nitrate levels away from the water.

 Don’t forget to clean out the filter.
-This part is commonly overlooked but can cause a range of problems if left uncleaned.
+This part is overlooked but can cause many problems if left uncleaned.

-However, you need to be careful not to remove the beneficial bacteria inside the filter that help to regulate the tank.
+However, you need to be careful not to remove the beneficial bacteria inside the filter that helps to regulate the tank.
 These bacteria are essential to your tank’s health.

 Using the existing tank water to remove all gunk and slime is sufficient.
 Don’t run the filter under a faucet because you could kill the good bacteria needed to keep the tank healthy and clean.